romanlutz/icarus/README.md

 Currently only for one-cache scenarios!
 Changes are coming...
-This is a fork of the original icarus project!
+This is an extension of the original icarus project!

 # Icarus ICN caching simulator
 Icarus is a Python-based discrete-event simulator for evaluating caching performance in Information Centric Networks (ICN).

 Icarus is not bound to any specific ICN architecture.
 Its design allows users to implement and evalute new caching policies or caching and routing strategy with few lines of code.

 This document explains how to configure and run the simulator.